This disease awareness website has been developed and funded by Pfizer Ltd.

 1. Identify triggers1

-Keep a log or journal of when your migraines occur, so you can identify which triggers seem to impact you the most.
+Keep a log or journal when your migraines occur, so you can identify which triggers seem to impact you the most.

 2. Avoid triggers5